StoryChief enables you to optimize your stories for search engines and readability.

 Length sentence(s) meta description: checks if sentences in the meta description are too long.

-Sentence length: checks in the story for sentences that are too long.
+Sentence length: checks in the article for sentences that are too long.

 Subheading distribution: checks for paragraphs that are too long that could use subheadings instead.Β

-Not enough content: if the story has less than 50 words advises to add more content.
+Not enough content: if the article has less than 50 words advises to add more content.

-Transition words: looks for transition words in sentences and recommends the use of it if the usage percentage is too low.Β
+Transition words: looks for transition words in sentences and recommend the use of them if the usage percentage is too low.Β

 Word Complexity: words with more than 3 syllables are considered complex.
 Checks for percentage usage of complex words.